TheScientistCoco/DSND_Project2/README.md

 # Disaster Response Pipeline Project

+Yu Tao 2021/03/28

+Udacity Data Scientist Nanodegree Project 2: Disaster Response Pipelines

+### Table of Contents

+- 1. Installation
+- 2. Project Motivation
+- 3. File Descriptions
+- 4. Instructions
+- 5. Licensing, Authors, Acknowledgements

+### Installation:
+The program is running on Python 3, the following packages are needed: numpy, pandas, matplotlib, sqlalchemy, nltk, re, pickle and sklearn.

+### Project Motivation:
+In the Udacity Data Scientist Nanodegree course, I've learned and built many data engineering skills.
+In this project, I apply these skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+### File Descriptions:
+In the data folder, disaster_categories.csv and disaster_messages.csv are the original disaster data from Figure Eight, process_data.py includes code to clean the data.

+In the model folder, train_classifier.py includes the code to deploy a ML classification model and train on the cleaned data.

+In the app folder, run.py include the code to launch a web app to visualize the classification on the data.

+ETL Pipeline Preparation.ipynb and ML Pipeline Preparation.ipynb are the jupyter notebooks used in the preparation step of this project.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.